NBC's Peacock streaming service: Everything to know

 Universal Pictures is developing original films to debut on Peacock, and DreamWorks Animation (the studio behind Shrek, Kung Fu Panda and How to Train Your Dragon) will create original animated content for Peacock too.

-Peacock's movie library will include past films from those studios, plus Focus Features too, including:
+Peacock's movie library will include past films from those studios, plus Focus Features, including:

 - American Gangster